Written by Sarah Chesek

-Sarah Chesek is a writer studying Communication at the University of Tennessee at Chattanooga.
-She currently holds the title of Head News Editor for The Echo, UTC’s student newspaper.
+Sarah Chesek is a senior Communication major at the University of Tennessee at Chattanooga.
+Currently, she holds the title of Head News Editor for The University Echo, UTC’s student newspaper; she also focuses on writing for Rising Rock Media.
 Sarah is a hard working and compassionate individual, who is passionate about civil rights issues and hopes to bring light to them through her writing.
 To contact her, email firstname.lastname@example.org.

 Julia (Allie) English is an aspiring documentarian with a passion for visual storytelling.
 She currently studies both Communications and Environmental Science with the goal of bringing awareness to social and environmental injustices.
 Allie served as an Assistant Photo Editor with the University Echo and as an intern with Cypress Magazine.
 She believes in the power of visual narration to promote empathy and community.
 For collaboration, please reach out to email@example.com.

 Madelyn McCrary is a senior Communication major with a minor in Creative Writing at The University of Tennessee at Chattanooga, who is graduating in May of 2023.
 Madelyn is an audiographer and writer who enjoys multimedia storytelling that entertains her audience and sparks discourse within her community.
 She has a passion for podcasting, writing, and photojournalism.
 For questions and collaboration, you can contact her at firstname.lastname@example.org.